zhaoquanshengchina/getMonthlyEcommerceSales/README.md

 Get monthly eCommerce Sales from Amazon, eBay, Walmart, Jet and ShipStation exports.

 ## Usage
-`python parseMonthlySales.py` will take **any** raw Amazon/Ebay/Walmart/ShipStation spreadsheet exports in the [hardcoded] **SpreadsheetExports** folder, parse them and output the results to the **output** folder.
+`python parseMonthlySales.py` will take **any** raw Amazon/Ebay/Walmart/ShipStation spreadsheet exports in the [hardcoded] **SpreadsheetExports** folder and parse them.
+The resulting files will be created in the **output** folder.
 Each output will be a csv, with a name corresponding to the particular marketplace and todays date.

-Requirements: None
+**Requirements:** None
-All imported libraries are native to default python installation.
+System agnostic and all imported libraries are native to default python installation. (`os, csv, datetime`)
+(csv could easily be removed for further minimilism)

 ## What?
 **Gather month to date eCommerce sales, for only specified products/skus.**